TOST Weak Links

 TOST weak links are required to protect the sailplane against overloading during launch operations.
 The strength of the spar of an aircraft is calculated on the basis of a given maximum load.
 The type and rating of the weak link used during the launch must meet the requirements of the sailplane as described in the Type Certificate Data Sheet (TCDS).

 Weak links are fitted to aerotow ropes for the protection of both the sailplane and the tug.
-Apart from the Piper Pawnee 235 (which has a maximum weak link strength of 750kgs), the maximum weak link strength for other tow planes is limited to 450gs.
-Weak link requirement will be found in the Aircraft Flight Manual (AFM) towing supplement.
+Weak link requirements may be found in some Aircraft Flight Manual (AFM) towing supplement, if available.
 For sailplanes, this information is found in the TCDS, the sailplane AFM, and the sailplane placards in the cockpit.

 If the specified weak link strength for a heavy glider is greater than the specified strength for the tug, the operator is stuck with the weaker of the two values.
 Remember, sailplane weak link strengths are the maximum allowable to prevent structural overload of the sailplane; a lower strength weak link strength merely provides a higher safety margin.
 If the specified strength for a light glider is less than that specified for the tug, a separate weak link of the correct glider strength must be inserted at the glider end in addition to the one already in place at the tug end.